Chandra

 Chandra (चन्द्र), also known as Soma (सोम), is the Hindu god of the Moon, and is associated with the night, plants and vegetation.
-He is one of the Navagraha (nine planets of Hinduism) and Dikpala (guardians of the directions).
+He is one of the Navagraha (nine planets of Hinduism).

 Etymology and other names

 The scriptures compare the Moon to a white goose in the blue lake of sky.

 The word "Chandra" literally means "bright, shining or glittering" and is used for the "Moon" in Sanskrit and other Indo-Aryan languages.
 It is also the name of various other figures in Hindu mythology, including an asura and a Suryavamsha king.
 It is also a common Indian name and surname.
 Both male and female name variations exist in many South Asian languages that originate from Sanskrit.

-Some of the synonyms of Chandra include Soma (distill), Indu (bright drop), Shashank (hare-marked), Atrisuta (son of Atri), Shashin or Shachin (the essence), Taradhipa (lord of stars), Nishakara (the night maker), Nakshatrapati (lord of the Nakshatra), Oshadhipati (lord of herbs), Uduraj or Udupati (water lord), Kumudanatha (lord of lotuses), and Udupa (boat).
+Some of the epithets of Chandra include Soma (distill), Indu (bright drop), Shashank (hare-marked), Atrisuta (son of Atri), Shashin or Shachin (the essence), Taradhipa (lord of stars), Nishakara (the night maker), Nakshatrapati (lord of the Nakshatra), Oshadhipati (lord of herbs), Uduraj or Udupati (water lord), Kumudanatha (lord of lotuses), and Udupa (boat).